 Investing in property is one of the safest investments because people are always going to want and need a roof over their heads.
 While this makes property a safe investment, there is the chance for prices to rise and fall, which is why it is important to ensure you are in a position to manage a loan and avoid having to sell at the wrong time.

 Nick also advises budding investors to make sure they are doing their research when it comes time to purchase an investment property.
 He encourages investors to look at “what plans the government has for infrastructure in the area; what key industries are driving that market or area as well as the strengths of that industry; demographics and whether these are changing; supply and demand; and what the rental yield is like.”

 In conclusion, the property market runs through a 4-stage cycle that generally lasts around 7-10 years on average.
 Each phase is defined by a set of characteristics and may sometimes feel overwhelming to potential buyers.
-If you’re questioning whether now is the right time for you to buy, or you have any other questions around the property cycle and investing, reach out to a member of our team today.
+If you’re questioning whether now is the right time for you to buy, or you have any other questions about the property cycle and investing, reach out to a member of our financial advisor team today.